-As a nutrition and wellness expert, I’ve found sources of strength and self-compassion in cooking and exercise.
+As someone who’s worked in the food and wellness world for nearly a decade, I’ve found sources of strength and self-compassion in cooking and exercise.
 But once I had those on lock and felt good physically, I realized there was so much more to wellness than food and hopping on the treadmill.

 That’s where self-care met magic for me — herbal infusions for calming and mood boosting, tarot cards to tune into my intuition, moon rituals for setting aligned intentions, breath work for releasing stuck energy.
 It’s a combination of these practices rounded out by grounding, plant-centric meals and moving in ways that I actually enjoy that make up my holistic wellness practice.

 Engaging in this Witchy Wellness, as I call it, has been the game changer for my health and happiness.
 Claiming my own magic has been a big mindset shift into seeing what I’m really capable of.
-I now view myself as a hero, not a victim.
+I now view myself as an active participant in my life, not a victim.
 An intuitive person, not a painfully shy introvert.
 A source of infinite creativity, not a woman blindly searching for her ‘thing’.
 Someone worth accepting and loving, not perfecting.
 Which is all pretty freaking nourishing.

 :: Wellness as an act of resistance ::